okskola/cs50addp/README.md

-# Additional problem set for CS50x with check50 (cs50addp)
+# check50, submit50
-This branch is for submitting code for grade 11 test problems
+This branch is for submitting code for grading